xmtp/docs-xmtp-org/docs/pages/protocol/v3/identity.md

 ### Set a new recovery wallet

-You can change the recovery wallet to another wallet associated with the Inbox.
+You can change the recovery wallet to another wallet associated with the inbox.
 You can add it beforehand or as part of a single action.

 ```text
 - Change inbox recovery address